jqhoogland/rationalia-starter/LW/Concepts/Nanotechnology.md

 Drexler has proposed, with his *molecular nanotechnology*, that the field could evolve to exploit more than just this scale properties, this pure nanomaterials research.
 His suggestions, highly speculative, include research on the ability of developing means of mechanosynthesis - such as having miniature production lines using machines to build structures.
 This would allow, for example, the precise control of chemical reactions, eliminating the imprecision existing in conventional chemistry.

-When [discussing](http://intelligence.org/files/AIPosNegFactor.pdf) the development of [Friendly AI](https://wiki.lesswrong.com/wiki/Friendly_AI), Yudkowsky proposes that the unrestricted access to nanotechnology by an [Unfriendly artificial intelligence](https://www.lesswrong.com/tag/unfriendly-artificial-intelligence) could have catastrophic results for mankind.
+When [discussing](http://intelligence.org/files/AIPosNegFactor.pdf) the development of [Friendly AI](https://wiki.lesswrong.com/wiki/Friendly_AI), Yudkowsky proposes that the unrestricted access to nanotechnology by an [[Unfriendly Artificial Intelligence|Unfriendly artificial intelligence]] could have catastrophic results for mankind.

 Further Reading & References
 ----------------------------